-Every week, I review blogs and other publications that cover talent development to find the very best talent development posts.
-This week, you’ll find pointers to pieces on whether assessing talent is art or science, how tech companies try to hire the best, helping virtual recruiters succeed, and why attract is the new retain.
+Every week, I review blogs that cover talent development to find the very best talent development posts.
+This week, you’ll find pointers to pieces about retaining top performers, what it’s like to work for a “best place to work,” when learning is the job, and how GE goes about talent development.

 “Your best employee comes into your office Monday morning and gives their two weeks notice.
 Your heart drops and you start to panic.
 How will you replace such a stellar performer?
 Hopefully you haven’t been faced with this scenario.
 And if you keep reading, you may never find yourself on the receiving end of such bad news.”